 Aldea El Horizonte, municipio de Tejutla, departamento de San Marcos, Guatemala.

-School Feeding.
-The food that students receive is prepared by volunteer mothers who have been trained in various subjects, such as: nutrition, handling and preparation of food, good hygiene practices, among others.
-The 20 school menus that are prepared in this school are adapted to the area, that is, they are culturally relevant.
-The food prepared comes from family farming. *** FAO project: Strengthening the School Feeding Program in the framework of the Hunger-Free Latin America and the Caribbean Initiative 2025.
+He has seen that his economy has grown since he has quadrupled the weekly income since they have as clients the schools. *** FAO project: Strengthening the School Feeding Program in the framework of the Hunger-Free Latin America and the Caribbean Initiative 2025.
 The efforts of the Parliamentary Front against Hunger, in close collaboration with FAO expertise, to create discussion and policy momentum led to the approval of the School-feeding Law.
 The Sustainable Healthy School model, based on the FAO-Brazil Regional Cooperation Programme and South-South Cooperation, has increased from five pilot schools to over 400 nationwide, and will extend to 7,000 in its next phase.
 Key features of the initiative include healthy and culturally sensitive menus, engaged parents and community leaders, improved dining and kitchen infrastructure, pedagogic school gardens, inter-sectorial cooperation, and public purchases from family farming.

 Background: Guatemala's chronic child malnutrition rates hover at 46.5 percent for children under 5 years of age (the highest rate in the region and the fifth highest worldwide).
 In rural and predominantly indigenous communities, chronic child malnutrition is especially high - 53 and 58 percent respectively.